 *I do booking a few times every year via a submission form on this website.
 I will announce on social media when this will happen and *poof* the form will appear!
 I require a deposit to book an appointment.
 I book projects that further my artistic development.
 Yes, I create every tattoo as a custom piece of art for each client.
 I am not a Xerox machine and I'm not into copying stuff... that doesn't challenge me artistically.
 I charge $150 per hour and I have a 1 hour minimum.

 Now, for a deeper dive into specifics, read on you crazy diamonds!

 HOW CAN I MAKE AN APPOINTMENT?

 Appointment requests are made through the contact page on this website when booking is open.
 A form will appear with a series of questions that will provide me with the appropriate information about you and your tattoo idea.
 Books will remain open for a set period of time.
 Once my books are closed, I will go through each submission and determine which projects I will take on.
+If I am able to take on your project, you will receive a scheduling email with a date (or dates, depending on the complexity/size of project).
+Once appointments are solidified, additional details about the design will be discussed and clarified as needed via email.
 Scheduling an appointment for a tattoo with me guarantees you a specific time and date to be tattooed.
 All other inquiries for this block of time will be turned away in order to keep the appointment scheduled for you.
 Because of the high volume of submissions I receive, please be absolutely sure of your availability for the date and time you agree to have the procedure done, and your choice of tattoo design.
 A deposit is required to book an appointment (more about deposits later on).